Characterizing Trust and Resilience in Distributed Consensus for Cyberphysical Systems: Discussion

 \section{Discussion}

 In this section we discuss the significance of some of our characterizations on the trust observations $\alpha_{ij}$ and some of our assumptions.
 We also discuss directions for future work.
 Firstly, the results of this paper assume a fixed network topology.
 However, we believe that it is possible to relax Assumption~\ref{assumptions}.1 to include the case where the graph over legitimate agents is not always connected.
 In such a case Assumption~\ref{assumptions}.1 can be replaced with the assumption that the topology of the legitimate agents is B-connected.\footnote{See definition in \cite{8340193}.} We believe that the convergence results from \cite[Proposition 1]{Nedic_Ozdaglar_covergence_rate_delay} can be adapted to this case along the same vein as in Theorem \ref{thm:main3}.
-We now comment on independence of the $\alpha_{ij}$ values which is an important assumption for the application of concentration inequalities such as those used in our derivations.
-Conditioned on $j$ being legitimate or spoofed, computation of the $\alpha_{ij}(t)$ values will be subject to noise experienced over the wireless channel.
-This is widely assumed to be Gaussian white noise~\cite{davidtse} that is independent with respect to time.
-In addition, for uniform scattering environments signal paths decorrelate spatially~\cite{goldsmith}.
-However, it is possible that since the $\alpha_{ij}$ terms also have a dependence on the environment, in the uncommon case that the environment and all robots stay perfectly static, then complete independence may no longer hold.
-Relaxing these assumptions may also be an interesting avenue for future work.
 Finally we discuss a few interesting observations about the trust values $\alpha_{ij}$.
 Our results show that the more informed our $\alpha_{ij}$ values are, the tighter the performance guarantees achievable become (cf. Lemma~\ref{Lemma:concentration_upper_variance}).
 This also opens a future avenue of investigation of finding $\alpha_{ij}$ observations from physical channels in multi-agent systems which can be characterized as fully as possible.
 The theory in this paper provides the mathematical framework for understanding \emph{which characteristics of} $\alpha_{ij}$ are most critical for attaining performance guarantees that are important for multi-agent coordination.
 We hope that this can guide continued investigation into trust-based resilience, particularly for cyberphysical systems where additional information on inter-agent trust can be attained.